pajanne/galaxy-kickstart/README.md

 - write a tool that search for FASTQ/BAM files of certain projects or library identifiers (SLX-IDs) and import them into Galaxy
 - run a simple RNA-Seq workflow on the data imported in Galaxy using the in-house cluster

-## How to run this feature
+## How to test this tool

 1. Galaxy requires Python 2.7, to check your python version, run:

     ```Bash
     $ python --version
-    Python 2.7.3
+    Python 2.7.11
     ```
     Install Galaxy release_16.04: